 Energy Drinks have all but replaced coffee as the “go to drink” for a pick me up.
 Unfortunately, while the race for the ultimate power boost has been going on for a while – some brands are pushing limits a bit too far.
 That mean’s it’s up to you to know your limits, do your research, and understand what your body can handle.

 When I was younger, I was addicted to caffeine and was a regular consumer of Red Bull.
 Back then things were pretty simple but today it seems like everyone has an energy drink and they are making all sorts of claims.
-Unfortunately, that means there are popular products like Bang that currently have as many as 8 active lawsuits due to claims of false advertising.
+Unfortunately, that means there are popular products that currently have active lawsuits due to claims of false advertising.

 Read the Labels and Understand What’s Inside

 Most energy drinks depend on sugar and caffeine for the boost it gives you.
 However, you’ll also see the following herbs, vitamins, and amino acids as well: